 Let us keep company with St. Francis in offering to God an unceasing hymn of praise, glory, love, thanksgiving, blessing and adoration.
 Let us give the Most High that which is His by right; let us acknowledge our indebtedness to His crucified and risen Son, with us always in the most holy Sacrament of the Altar.
 Let us often greet our hidden Lord with this burning prayer – as did Francis and his first followers – when we receive Him in Holy Communion, when we visit Him in the Blessed Sacrament, when we pass by churches where He dwells.
 Then we shall become, as our Father St. Francis was, true “heralds of the Great King,” real apostles of the Eucharist.

-one who is faithful in little things will be faithful also in large
+The one who is faithful in little things

+our Lord said in the Gospel.
 To Francis of Assisi, the Holy Spirit entrusted a prayer,

 brief in words but powerful in meaning: